A Commitment-based Authentication model for Key Exchange protocols: Abstract

 \section{Abstract}

-In this work we construct an alternative \textit{Unauthenticated Model}, intended to build a theoretic security framework to cover communications protocols whose characteristics may not always concur with the specifics of already existing models for authenticated exchanges.
-This model is constructed from the notion of commitment schemes, employing ephemeral information, therefore avoiding the exchange of long-term cryptographic material.
+In this work we construct an alternative model for Authenticated Key Exchange, intended to build a theoretic security framework for protocols whose characteristics may not always concur with the specifics of already existing models for authenticated exchanges.
+This model is constructed in a modular way, from the notion of commitment schemes and employing ephemeral information, therefore avoiding the exchange of long-term cryptographic material.
 From this model, we propose a number of Commitment-based protocols to establish a shared secret between two parties, and study their resistance over unauthenticated channels.
 This means analyzing the security of the protocol itself, and its robustness against Man-in-the-Middle attacks, by formalizing their security under this model.
-The key-exchange protocols are constructed from KEX and KEM primitives, to show that this model can be applied to both established and new paradigms.
+The protocols are constructed from Key Agreement (KA) and Key Encapsulation (KEM) primitives, to show that this model can be applied to both established and new paradigms.
 We highlight the differences that arise naturally, due to the nature of KEM constructions, in terms of the protocol itself and the types of attacks that they are subject to.
-We provide practical go-to protocols instances to migrate to, both for KEM-based and KEX-based cryptographic primitives.
+We provide practical go-to protocols instances to migrate to, both for KEM-based and KA-based cryptographic primitives.

 \textbf{Keywords}: Authentication, Protocol, KEM, Commitment